Haemophilus influenzae: Host colonization

 Many microbes colonize within a host organism.
 Colonization occurs when a microorganism continues to multiply within the host, without interaction, causing no visible signs of illness or infection.
 H. influenzae colonizes differently in adults than it does young children.
 Because this bacterium colonizes more rapidly in young children, they are capable of carrying more than one strain of the same bacterium.
 Once in the adult stage of life, a human is likely to only be carrying one strain as this bacterium does not colonize as aggressively in adults.
 Nearly all infants will undergo colonization of this bacteria within their first year of life.

 H. influenzae is generally found within and upon the human body, but can also live on various dry, hard surfaces for up to 12 days.

 Most strains of H. influenzae are opportunistic pathogens; that is, they usually live in their host without causing disease, but cause problems only when other factors (such as a viral infection, reduced immune function or chronically inflamed tissues, e.g. from allergies) create an opportunity.
 They infect the host by sticking to the host cell using trimeric autotransporter adhesins.

 The pathogenesis of H. influenzae infections is not completely understood, although the presence of the polyribosyl ribitol phosphate (PRP) capsule in encapsulated type b (Hib), a serotype causing conditions such as epiglottitis, is known to be a major factor in virulence.
 Their capsule allows them to resist phagocytosis and complement-mediated lysis in the nonimmune host.
 The unencapsulated strains are almost always less invasive; however, they can produce an inflammatory response in humans, which can lead to many symptoms.
 Vaccination with Hib conjugate vaccine is effective in preventing Hib infection but does not prevent infection with NTHi strains.

 H. influenzae can cause respiratory tract infections including pneumonia, otitis media, epiglottitis (swelling in the throat), eye infections and bloodstream infection, meningitis.
-It can also cause cellulitis (skin infection) and infectious arthritis (inflammation of the joint).
+It can also cause cellulitis (skin infection), infectious arthritis (inflammation of the joint), and non-gonococcal urethritis (NGU).